cpeggg/Embedded-system-APP-design/README.md

-# Embedded system & APP designing
+# Embedded system & APP design
 This repo is for storing Group *Junior Developer*'s work.